Tips To Keep Your Wheelchair Running Smoothly

 Why is it so important to maintain my wheelchair?

-Poor wheelchair maintenance increases the risk of your wheelchair breaking down, which can lead to personal injury or death and increase the cost of your medical care.
+Poor wheelchair maintenance increases the risk of your wheelchair breaking down, which can lead to personal injury or even death and increase the cost of your medical care.
 Additionally, wheelchair breakdown can limit your mobility and social participation.

-What research tells us about wheelchair maintenance:
+What research tells us about wheelchair maintenance

 According to a 2016 study, up to 18% of wheelchair users experience a wheelchair-related injury each year.
-Furthermore, 44–57% reported at least one wheelchair breakdown in the past 6 months.
-Of these, 20–30% of users stated that because of the breakdown, they missed work and appointments, were stranded at home or away from home, or were injured.
+Furthermore, 44-57% reported at least one wheelchair breakdown in the past six months.
+Of these, 20-30% of users stated that because of the breakdown, they missed work and appointments, were stranded at home or away from home, or were injured.

 • Perform routine inspections on your wheelchair